Back to Blogs

 The Hidden Costs of Supporting Legacy Microsoft Dynamics AX Versions

-Maintaining Microsoft Dynamics AX 2009 or 2012 without official support creates cascading business risks that extend far beyond your IT department.
-Organizations that continue to operate these systems face mounting challenges that compound over time.
+Running Microsoft Dynamics AX 2009 or 2012 without official support creates serious business risks.
+These risks go well beyond your IT department.
+Organizations that continue to use these systems face growing challenges that worsen over time.

 Security vulnerabilities represent the most immediate threat.
 Without regular security patches from Microsoft, your system becomes increasingly susceptible to cyberattacks.
-Recent cybersecurity research indicates that 60% of data breaches target organizations running unsupported software, with the average cost of a breach exceeding $4.45 million per incident.
+Recent cybersecurity research shows that 60% of data breaches target organizations running unsupported software.
+The average cost of a breach exceeds $4.45 million per incident.

 Compliance risks are equally concerning.
 Industries governed by SOX, HIPAA, GDPR, or PCI-DSS requirements may face regulatory penalties for operating systems without vendor security support.
-Auditors are increasingly scrutinizing organizations that use end-of-life software, which may result in failed compliance assessments.
+Auditors are increasingly scrutinizing organizations that use end-of-life software.
+This can result in failed compliance assessments.

 Operational inefficiencies multiply as your system becomes harder to maintain.
-Finding skilled developers familiar with legacy AX versions becomes increasingly difficult and expensive.
-Integration with modern business applications becomes nearly impossible, creating data silos that hinder decision-making and operational efficiency.
+Finding skilled developers who know legacy AX versions gets harder and more expensive over time.
+Connecting AX with modern business applications becomes nearly impossible.
+This creates data silos that slow down decision-making and reduce operational efficiency.

 Know the Support Timeline for AX 2009 and 2012